raspberrypilearning/sense-hat-data-logger/worksheet.md

   - [Pressure](https://www.raspberrypi.org/learning/astro-pi-guide/sensors/pressure.md)
   - [Movement](https://www.raspberrypi.org/learning/astro-pi-guide/sensors/movement.md) (This is actually made up of twelve different sensor readings)

-  To begin your script you need to boot you Raspberry Pi into desktop mode and run Idle for Python 3 from the programming section of the menu.
+  To begin your script you need to boot your Raspberry Pi into desktop mode and run Idle for Python 3 from the programming section of the menu.

   Once Idle has loaded you will need to select **File** and then **New File** which will load a separate window in which you can write your code.

   ![Ilde3](images/idle3.png)

-  The window on the right is where you should write your code and on the left is where the code will run.
+  The window on the right of this image is where you should write your code and the one on the left is where the code will run.
 Let's begin by writing a program to collect data from the Sense HAT sensors.

 1. In your right hand window, add the following lines of python code.
 The lines starting with a `#` symbol are **comments** and are ignored by the computer.
 You should use comments here to break you code into four sections, which will make it easier to build your program as it gets more complex.